IevaViktorija/Team-27/README.md

 I'm Estonian and working in aviation.
 I decided to apply to WoTech to improve my IT knowledge and skills.

 ### 👩‍💻 Kylli
+I`m from Estonia and working as project manager and CEO in CLT modular house factory called Aatomik Houses.
+I`m always wanted to study programming but life had somehow different plans for me.
+So I studied economy and marketing, create couple of companyes, had children etc. When I saw WoTech add, I thought that this is my last chance.
+Probably its too late for me to become an exellent programmer, but I really wanted to give myself an opportunity at least to try.

 ### 👩‍💻 LīgaC